-When Is the Best Time to Post on Twitter (X) in 2023?
+When Is the Best Time to Post on Twitter (X) in 2024?

 Before you fire off your next tweet without looking at the clock, you might want to think again.
-Every social media platform’s algorithm takes several components into account, including the best time to post on Twitter—or as it’s now known, X. (For the purposes of this article, and to spare your eyes the constant repetition of “X / Twitter,” we’ll refer to the platform as Twitter henceforth—that’s what the URL still says, anyway.)
+Every social media platform’s algorithm takes several components into account, including the best time to post on Twitter — or as it’s now known, X. (For the purposes of this article, and to spare your eyes the constant repetition of “X / Twitter,” we’ll refer to the platform as Twitter henceforth — that’s what the URL still says, anyway.)

 With a large user base that spans the globe, Twitter is an effective platform for reaching potential customers.
 In the past few years, the company has implemented multiple changes to make the site more engaging, including expanding its maximum character count and allowing users to monetize their accounts

 Like many other social media platforms, Twitter is also a popular place to share videos.
 At one point, the company estimated its users view more than 2 billion videos every day.
+Here, we’ll walk you through how the algorithm works on the platform, the best times to post on Twitter, and some best practices to improve your social media strategy.

 Does Posting Time Matter on Twitter?